-The board of the fund and the municipality may alter benefit types or amounts, the means of determining contribution rates, or the contribution rates, but may not increase the assumed rate of return to be more than 7 percent per year, extend the amortization period of the liability greater than 30 years, or allow the municipality's contributions to be less than the minimum or greater than the maximum municipal contribution rate.
+The board of the fund may alter benefit types or amounts, the means of determining contribution rates, or the contribution rates but may not have the effect or result of increasing the unfunded liability of the fund or increase the assumed rate of return to more than 7 percent per year.

-Limits the number of years a Deferred Retirement Option Plan (DROP) participant who has 20 years of service can participate to 10 years.
+Limits the number of years a Deferred Retirement Option Plan (DROP) participant who has 20 years of service can participate to 13 years.

-The active member's contribution rate changes from 8.35 percent of the member's salary to 10.5 percent after the year 2017 effective date.
+The active member's contribution rates changes from nine percent of the member's salary to 10.5 percent after the year 2017 effective date.